vincentvnoord/snap-cache/README.md

 ---

 ## Benchmark Results
+All these benchmarks were run on my machine with an AMD Ryzen 9 5900X 12 cores / 24 threads and 16GB of RAM, using Go 1.25.

 ### End-to-End Usage Comparison (2000x speed increase!)
 The following benchmarks compare database operations with and without using SnapCache as a caching layer over TCP.
 The case involves a user and their orders, where we frequently need to fetch the sum of order amounts per user.
 The test (in /cmd/benchmark/database/main.go) simulates fetching this data 100,000 times, measuring the time taken for each operation.

+* Database: Postgresql.
+* Cache: SnapCache over TCP.
+* 100,000 users with 0-4 orders each (randomly generated).
+* Each user order sum is cached after all the orders are summed for the first time.
+* 79,978 order sums stored in cache total (some users did not have any orders).

 | Operation                     | Min Time     | Max Time      | Avg Time     | Total Time       | Notes                                |
 |--------------------------------|-------------|---------------|-------------|-----------------|--------------------------------------|